gitbls/pistrong/README.md

 Once the certs for a client device or system have been created, you will install and configure the VPN on the client or device.
 Follow the OS-specific Cert installation instructions at [Client Certificate Installation and VPN Configuration](https://github.com/gitbls/pistrong/blob/master/CertInstall.md) to install the Cert and configure the VPN.

 See [Installation Log](https://github.com/gitbls/pistrong/blob/master/log-installpistrong.txt) for a session log which is the result of installing and configuring pistrong and InstallPiStrong.
 Also see [makeMyCA log](https://github.com/gitbls/pistrong/blob/master/log-makeca.txt) to see the configuration of a CA and adding a couple of users.

+## Important IP Address Considerations

+There are a couple of IP Address considerations that you should be aware of.
+These are due to the current IP routing implementation, and are under investigation.

+For Client/Server VPNs (built with makeMyCA), The IP Address range for the VPN Server and the VPN Client must be different.
+By default many routers use 192.168.0.x or 192.168.1.x.
+If your VPN Client is on a LAN with the same IP Address range, you will be able to connect to the VPN, but will not be able to access any other hosts on the VPN Server LAN.

+Similarly, for tunnels built with makeTunnel, the LANs on each end of a Site-to-Site tunnel can not be the same.
+For instance, both LANs can't be 192.168.1.0/24 networks.

+However, the LANs on each end of a Host-to-Host tunnel CAN be the same, but the LAN IP addresses of the two VPN hosts must be different.

+If your VPN Server LAN is a "*common*" IP Address range (.0.x, .1.x, etc), you should consider changing to a different, less commonly-used IP Address range to avoid this issue.

 ## pistrong